AndreasLH/ML_Ops_stable_diffusion/reports/README.md

 >
 > Answer:

-Every time a user asked for a request, we saved the generate image which is saved to a current_data folder.
+Every time a user asks for a request, we save the generated image which is saved to a current_data folder in the GCP bucket.
+After some time, we aggregate enough images that we can compare to the reference dataset.
+We do compare by using a feature extractor that extracts numerical features from the images.
+We are using the CLIPProcessor and CLIPModel from huggingface transformers.
+Using these abstracted image features we can run a report with Evidently AI to generate a report.
+Given the nature of project this a bit sought, but we at least hope that it can give us an indication of whether the generated images were meaningful.
+Perhaps a better way to do this would be to implement a thumbs up/down system where the user could rate the generated content.
+If we saw a large negative wave, we would know that something is wrong.
+As an additional thing, we also set up the monitoring of the services themselves, such that if the API service crashes or is very slow we are informed on a slack server.

 ### Question 24